-An innovative and ambitious crowd collaboration project in various steps
+An innovative crowd collaboration project

 To map step by step parts of the terraces of the Amalfi Coast.
 This means collecting GPS data about the presence of terraces, their state, their vegetation and cultivation, and objects related to terraced landscapes: dry stone walls, waterways, cisterns, and others.